-

 What protections do directors of a target company have against a hostile approach?

-Directors who are also shareholders can enter into shareholders’ agreement or voting trust with other shareholders for any matters relating to M&As.
+Directors who are also shareholders can enter into a shareholders’ agreement or a voting trust with other shareholders for any matters relating to M&As.

-Also, the amendments to Taiwan’s Company Act in recent years have allowed a Taiwanese private company to issue special shares with multiple votes, veto rights, or different ratio for conversion to common shares (previously, each special share is convertible into one common share).
+Also, the amendments to the Company Act in recent years have allowed Taiwanese private companies to issue preferred shares with multiple votes, veto rights, or different ratios for conversion to common shares (previously, each preferred share had to be convertible into one common share).
 However, these special features are only applicable to a private company.
-Therefore, we have not seen protection, like a “poison pill”, in public companies.
+We have not seen “poison pill”-like protection for public companies.

 From a director’s personal liability perspective:

-- Taiwan’s M&As law permits the target directors appointed by the acquirer to vote on the acquisition, without the need to abstain.
+- Taiwan’s M&As law permits the target directors appointed by the acquirer to vote on the acquisition, without the need to abstain; and

-- In addition, a public company is required to establish a special committee to, or if there is an audit committee, such audit committee is required to, review and negotiate the plan of acquisition to ensure its fairness and reasonableness prior to the submission of such plan of acquisition to the board of directors for approval, which reduces the risk of exposure of the directors when they vote in line with the recommendation of the special committee.
+- A public company is required to establish a special M&A committee to, or if there is an audit committee, such audit committee is required to, review and negotiate the plan of acquisition to ensure its fairness and reasonableness prior to the submission of such plan of acquisition to the board of directors for approval, which reduces the exposure of the directors to liabilities when they vote in line with the recommendation of the special committee.

 -